-Likewise, the Entity, as well as the industry, has a very high level of maturity with respect to occupational safety and health and therefore has implemented the highest control standards to mitigate the effects of COVID-19, i) modifying the rotation offshore personnel, ii) periodically sanitizing the facilities, iii) establishing medical examinations for offshore personnel before boarding and during their offshore stay, and iv) formalizing a response plan if they have any indication that the staff may be infected with COVID-19
+Likewise, the Entity, as well as the industry, has a very high level of maturity with respect to occupational safety and health and therefore has implemented the highest control standards to mitigate the effects of COVID-19, i) modifying the rotation offshore personnel, ii) periodically sanitizing the facilities, iii) establishing medical examinations for offshore personnel before boarding and during their offshore stay, and iv) formalizing a response plan if they have any indication that the staff may be infected with COVID-19.

-16. Authorization to issue the consolidated financial statements
+12. Authorization to issue the financial statements

-On April 27, 2020, the issuance of the accompanying consolidated financial statements was authorized by C. P. C. Miguel Ruiz Tapia, Chief Executive Officer, the Audit Committee and the Board of Directors; consequently, they do not reflect events that occurred after that date, and are subject to the approval at the Entity's Annual Ordinary Stockholders' Meeting, where they may be modified.
-The consolidated financial statements for the year ended December 31, 2018 were approved at the Annual Ordinary Stockholders' Meeting held in April 28, 2019.
+On April 27, 2020, the issuance of the accompanying financial statements was authorized by C. P. C. Miguel Ruiz Tapia, Chief Executive Officer; consequently, they do not reflect events that occurred after that date, and are subject to the approval at the Entity's Annual Ordinary Stockholders' Meeting, where they may be modified.
+The financial statements for the year ended December 31, 2018 were approved at the Annual Ordinary Stockholders' Meeting held in April 28, 2019.